dontqwerty/dontqwerty/README.md

 ### 👨‍💻 Status

-- 🎯 Currently working on **web applications development and data analysis**.
+- 🎯 Currently working on **web applications development for data analysis**.
 - ❤️‍🔥 Deeply passionate about **low level programming, embedded systems, and computer security**.
 - 🔭 Looking forward to work on **machine learning and data analysis projects**.
 - 🌱 Currently learning the **Python Polylith architecture**.